Message from the Chair

 In 2017, the Statutory Inspection for Anglican and Methodist Schools rated St Luke’s as ‘Outstanding’.
 Even if we wanted to rest upon these laurels we would not be able to - SIAMS itself is changing and making more and more demands on how we teach RE and how we organise collective worship.
 If you speak to anyone who remembers how it was thirty years ago, the school came to church every week for its Mass.
 That is no longer possible, as the school has grown so large.
 It is now enough of a challenge to get all the children into and out of the main hall on Mondays in time to begin their lessons.
 So we are adapting the worship that is we share with the children, making it, I hope, more focussed and more at their level.
 We have been working with the leadership consultants from Grow, part of the London Diocesan Board for Schools, to be ready for the searching questions we will face in the next SIAMS inspection.
 This will take into account every aspect of the School’s life, not just worship and RE.

-The Governing Body congratulates the Headteacher and her staff for the school’s performance in 2018/2019, and wishes them every success in the academic year which is beginning.
+The Governing Body congratulates the Headteacher and her staff for the school’s performance, and wishes them every success in the academic year which is beginning.